demisto/content/Packs/DeprecatedContent/Playbooks/playbook-Account_Enrichment_README.md

 Deprecated.
-Investigates suspected malware presence on an endpoint.
-This is a master playbook.

-Labels:
- - System: the hostname for the endpoint being investigated
+Use the "Account Enrichment - Generic v2.1" playbook instead.
+Enrich the accounts under the Account context key with details from relevant integrations such as AD.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.